Flexible working – formal scheme

 Expand All

-Within 28 days of the date on which the request was made a meeting must take place between the employee and the departmental administrator, or their nominee (or the specified divisional representative in the case of academic staff) to discuss the request for flexible working.
-In order to be able to demonstrate that the timetable is being adhered to, it is recommended that administrators keep a full written record.
+Within 2 weeks of the date on which the application form was received, a meeting must take place between the employee and the Head of Administration and Finance or equivalent, or their nominee (or the specified divisional representative in the case of academic staff) to discuss the request for flexible working.
+In order to be able to demonstrate that the timetable is being adhered to, it is recommended that the department keep a full written record of this.

-The department and employee may agree to extend the time scale for responding to the request, for example where the individual who would ordinarily consider the employee's request for flexible working is absent, on annual leave or on sick leave at the time that the request is received.
-The meeting should provide an opportunity for the department and the employee to examine the flexible working arrangement requested by the employee and to discuss how the department might accommodate the arrangement.
-Other possible flexible working arrangements should be examined if it is likely that the department cannot accommodate the flexible working arrangement requested by the employee.
+The meeting should provide an opportunity for the department and the employee to consider the flexible working arrangement requested by the employee and to discuss how the department might accommodate the arrangement.
+Alternative possible flexible working arrangements should be explored if it is likely that the department cannot accommodate the flexible working arrangement requested by the employee.

 Please note that:

-• The time and place of the meeting must be convenient to the departmental representative and the employee and their representative (where appropriate)
+• The time and place of the meeting must be convenient to the departmental representative, and the employee and their representative (where applicable) – the meeting can take place in person, via video call or over the phone.

 • You are advised to keep a written record of this meeting.

-The department's decision on the employee's request for flexible working must be given to that employee within 14 days of the date of the meeting.
+The department's decision on the employee's request for flexible working must be given to that employee within 1 week of the date of the meeting, unless an extension is agreed.
 The department's decision must be given in writing, and dated.
-There are acceptance and rejection forms for this purpose.
-However, if you prefer, you may send this information in the form of a letter.
+Use the acceptance or rejection forms for this purpose (form FWB or FWC), provided within the templates section.

 1. Agreeing requests

-Except where the timescale has formally extended, an employee should be notified of the outcome of their application within 14 days of the meeting.
+Except where the timescale has been formally extended, an employee should be notified of the outcome of their application within 1 week of the meeting.

-There is a pro-forma application acceptance form (form FW(B)) which can be used, or, if you prefer, you may write a letter.
-Whatever confirmation is sent it should include a description of the new working pattern and state the date when the new working pattern will become effective.
+There is a pro-forma application acceptance form (form FWB) which should be used.
+The confirmation must include a description of the new working pattern and state the date when the new working pattern will become effective.

 Depending on the nature of the change, a change in working pattern may require a contract amendment to be issued.
 If you need advice on this, contact your HR Business Partner.

-If you are uncertain about the impact that a request for flexible working will have on the department, you may wish to allow the employee to work under the requested flexible working arrangement for a trial period to determine in practice whether that arrangement could be successfully implemented.
+If you are uncertain about the impact that a request for flexible working will have on the department, you may wish to allow the employee to work under the requested flexible working arrangement for a reasonable pre-determined trial period (for example, three months) to ascertain in practice whether the arrangement could be successfully implemented.

-For example, if a part-time working arrangement is having an adverse effect on the department during a trial period you will be in a better position to demonstrate this to the employee concerned.
+If the proposed working arrangement is having an adverse effect on the department during the trial period, you will be in a better position to demonstrate this to the employee concerned, having trialled the change.

-Remember you can always extend the time limit if you wish to accommodate a trial period.
+Remember you can always extend the time limit if you wish to accommodate a trial period; a template for agreeing an extension is available under the templates section of this webpage, FWF – Flexible working application extension to timeline.
 If you decide to do this, the agreement must:

 • be recorded in writing by the department